emma-wall/kickstarter-analysis/README.md

 * One limitation I found with this dataset is that it did not encompass method of funding raising.
 I would think the method of fundraising would be an important aspect to look at when starting a campaign and knowing what fundraising strategies worked the best.

-* For a more complete and through analysis, we could have
+* For a more complete and through analysis, we could have looked at the duration of the campaigns to see if there was a correlation with the length of the campaign and outcomes.
+We could have also taken outliers into consideration, to make the data more accurate.